squeaky-pl/pystacia/doc/source/image.rst

 Invertion
 ---------

-Invertion is a process of substractin original channel value from it's maximum value.
+Invertion is a process of subtracting original channel value from it's maximum value.
 It results in a negative and can be performed with :meth:`pystacia.image.Image.invert`.